 Plants That Grow Well With Radishes

-Companion planting has been practiced for centuries and was a common Native American practice illustrated perfectly in the “three sisters” method of cropping where corn, squash and beans were planted to support each other, enhance nitrogen, utilize space and shade weeds.
+Companion planting has been practiced for centuries and was a common Native American practice illustrated perfectly in the “three sisters” method of cropping where corn, squash, and beans were planted to support each other, enhance nitrogen, utilize space, and shade weeds.
 Each plant has something to offer the other and radish companion plants can fulfill the same needs.
-Planning is a key feature in intercropping where space, size, growing conditions and nutrient needs are all considered for a seamlessly compatible garden.
+Planning is a key feature in intercropping where space, size, growing conditions, and nutrient needs are all considered for a seamlessly compatible garden.

 Due to the radish’s quick production and ability to be serial planted, other plants that grow more slowly and need a longer season to produce can be used to complete the garden bed.
-As long as the radish crop isn’t severely shaded, these little roots will grow at the feet of many species of plant.
+As long as the radish crop isn’t severely shaded, these little roots will grow at the feet of many species of plants.

-Peas and leaf lettuces are started in early spring as soon as soil is workable.
+Peas and leaf lettuces are started in early spring as soon as the soil is workable.
 This is also the time to sow radish seeds.
 The slower growth of the peas and lettuce allows radishes to develop without serious interruption, with harvest time well before the other two vegetables.